Perspective | Putin’s rule depends on creating foreign enemies — and domestic ‘traitors’

-Putin’s actions seem at cross-purposes with his goals.
+Whatever his mental state, Putin’s actions seem at cross-purposes with his goals.
 He says he wants to keep Ukraine out of NATO, and NATO out of Ukraine; although Ukraine is no closer to joining the alliance than it was, the Russian president has galvanized the West into opposing Russia and supporting Kyiv.
 He says he wants to bolster Russian security, but he has dragged his nation into a war that no one but Putin seems itching to fight.
 Many analysts believe that Putin wants a veto over Ukrainian foreign and domestic policy, but tearing up the Minsk Agreement, which had kept a fragile peace in eastern Ukraine since 2015 — and which would have increased the clout of the breakaway regions — deprived him of exactly that veto.
 And while the sanctions announced by the United States, the European Union, Britain, Canada and Japan may not bring his regime crashing down soon, they will certainly make Russians poorer and unhappier.

-Put bluntly, what Putin did makes little sense to most Western policy analysts and security officials, even though it presumably makes sense to Putin.
 That the benefits in Russia’s cost-benefit calculations are evident only to its president presents a problem both for understanding the current situation and predicting Putin’s next move.
 To solve this puzzle, it’s helpful to take the Ukraine crisis out of the realm of foreign policy and put it into the world in which Putin spends most of his time: that of Russian domestic politics.
-Viewed in that light, the war represents a continuation of Putin’s efforts to govern by presenting himself as the only leader who can successfully oppose malign external forces bent on the destruction of Russia.
+Viewed in that light, the war represents a continuation of Putin’s efforts to govern by presenting Russia as threatened by external forces bent on its destruction, and himself as the only leader who can successfully oppose them.

 While we’re used to thinking of Putin as an autocrat, and he does wield an extraordinary amount of power, the moniker can mislead in some ways.
-He still has to deal with business executives, politicians, bureaucrats and security officials — including those who wantonly steal from the state — as well as a public whose mistrust has fatally undermined his attempts to get the coronavirus pandemic under control.
+He still has to deal with business executives, politicians, bureaucrats and security officials — many of whom wantonly steal from the state — as well as a public whose mistrust has fatally undermined his attempts to get the coronavirus pandemic under control.
 Worse, neither the elite nor the general public has any real faith in Putin’s ability to reverse nearly eight years of economic decline.

-To maintain and consolidate his power in the face of such challenges, Putin has spent much of the last decade restructuring Russian politics around the idea that the nation faces existential threats from outside its borders — aided by traitors within.
+To maintain and consolidate his power in the face of such challenges, Putin has spent much of the last decade restructuring Russian politics around the idea that the nation faces existential threats from outside its borders, aided by traitors within.
 That framing tars all domestic opposition as tools of foreign powers and justifies the evisceration of independent media, civil society and political parties besides his own; it calls on ordinary Russians to make seemingly endless sacrifices for the greater good.
 Putin appears to have hit upon the idea that anyone who opposes his rule is a puppet of foreign interests when he saw public protest upend Georgian and Ukrainian politics from 2003 to 2005; he concluded (cynically or sincerely) that such unrest could not possibly be authentic.
 He made that theme central to his reelection campaign in 2012, and he has run with it ever since.
 He has used restrictive laws against “foreign agents” and “undesirable” organizations to hound and imprison hundreds of journalists, activists and opposition politicians.

 Over the same period, Putin has made the purported external threat more concrete for Russian citizens by throwing the country into wars and confrontation on a regional and increasingly global scale.
 Grabbing Crimea in March 2014 and sponsoring separatist revolt in eastern Ukraine later that year led to mounting Western sanctions and a cycle of geopolitical escalation that led directly to the current crisis.
 An intervention to prop up a Syrian regime that the West was working to topple fits into the same narrative.
 So, too, does using Russian arms to defend regional strongmen — Alexander Lukashenko in Belarus and Kassym-Jomart Tokayev in Kazakhstan — against popular protest portrayed by Russian state television as instigated by the United States and Europe.

-When we see his pursuit of domestic control and his foreign policy as part of the same strategy — each catalyzing the other — what Putin has done in recent days begins to make more sense.
-From the standpoint of domestic politics, he doesn’t necessarily need an end to NATO expansion, or the ability to interfere directly in Ukrainian politics, though he would be happy to achieve these goals.
-What he does need is a geopolitical confrontation sufficient in scale to justify his domestic repression and, ideally, with no end in sight.
+When we see his pursuit of domestic control and his foreign policy as part of the same strategy, each catalyzing the other, what Putin has done in recent days begins to make more sense.
+From the standpoint of domestic politics, exactly what Putin achieves at the negotiating table or on the battlefield is less important than maintaining a geopolitical confrontation sufficient in scale to justify his domestic repression and, ideally, with no end in sight.

 That still leaves many unanswered questions.
 While the logic of domestic politics justifies creating international crises, does it really support all-out war against one of Russia’s largest neighbors, which is being armed and supported by the West?
 In making this choice, Putin is taking a gamble on his ability to shape and even direct Russian public and elite opinion.
 It’s a risky one.
 The story the Kremlin is telling about rooting out Nazis who supposedly run Ukraine is, after all, utterly absurd.